-Saint Paul’s Cathedral is not “on” the Great North Road – more one of its “bookends”.
+Saint Paul’s Cathedral is not “on” the Great North Road – more one of its “bookends”, as Edinburgh Castle is in the north.
 However, whether you define the London end of the road as the General Post Office, or as the start point of the A1, or as the Roman forum from which Ermine Street headed north, the site of the great St Paul’s is close by.
 And it has been there for 1,400 years – the enduring London landmark.

 About St Paul’s Cathedral